Common Policing Errors for a DUI Stop

 - Improper calibration of the device.

-- Medical contains unknown at the time of testing.
-Fasting, Hypoglycemia, high protein/low carbohydrate diets and diabetics have been known to trick breath tests When someone is on a low carb diet, their body will burn its own fat and produce ketones.
+- Medical conditions unknown at the time of testing.
+Fasting, Hypoglycemia, high protein/low carbohydrate diets and diabetics have been known to trick breath tests.
+When someone is on a low carb diet, their body will burn its own fat and produce ketones.
 Ketones are converted into acetone and a breath test can confuse alcohol with acetone.
 Fasting also causes the body to produce acetone that can fool a breathalyzer.
 Diabetics emit ketones due to their condition, which are often mistaken by breathalyzers.